Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_kind.md

 - Download and install the necessary Helm charts
 - Expose the chosen services

 If everything worked as expected, you should see a success message in your terminal.
-You can then navigate to :code:`localhost` to access the Domino frontend service.
+You can then navigate to `localhost` to access the Domino frontend service.

 ![Domino platform create success](/img/domino-create-success.png)